MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2026-02-10-How-to-Govern-the-Power-Platform-Default-Environment.md

 ## Licensing Chaos Starts Here (Trials, Viral, Self-Service and Auto-claim Policies)

+Remember what I said in Part 0: defaults are dangerous when left unreflected.
+Nowhere is this more true than with licensing in the Default Environment.
+Trials, viral plans, self-service purchases, auto-claim policies, all of these are enabled by default, and all of them turn experimentation into obligation without anyone consciously deciding to scale.
 Licensing problems in Power Platform rarely start with bad intent.
 They start with convenience.
 The Default Environment makes powerful features feel immediately available, while hiding the implications behind them.
 From a maker perspective, things simply work.
 From a governance perspective, commitments are created without anyone consciously agreeing to them.

 This is why licensing chaos almost always starts here.